piknotech/gnimag/README.md

 The project consists of the following parts:

 - Six base libraries ([Common](gnimag/Sources/Base/Common), [Geometry](gnimag/Sources/Base/Geometry), [Image](gnimag/Sources/Base/Image), [Tapping](gnimag/Sources/Base/Tapping), [ImageAnalysisKit](gnimag/Sources/Base/ImageAnalysisKit) and [GameKit](gnimag/Sources/Base/GameKit)).
-These provide required or useful tools for implementing your own game.
+These provide required and useful tools for implementing your own game.
+- Two debugging and logging libraries ([TestingTools](gnimag/Sources/Debug/TestingTools) and [LoggingKit](gnimag/Sources/Debug/LoggingKit).)
+They provide tools for manual and automated testing and logging while implementing a game.
-- The games.
+- [The games](gnimag/Sources/Games).
 Each game is a library which provides a public entry point to start auto-playing the game.
-- [MacCLI](gnimag/Sources/Mac/MacCLI).
-This is where actual Mac-specific input and output methods are defined.
-Here, you can import a specific game library and start playing the game.
+- [gnimag](gnimag/Sources/Products/gnimag).
+The executable which allow running gnimag.
+Also, the actual Mac-specific input and output methods are defined here.
-- [MacTestingTools](gnimag/Sources/Mac/MacTestingTools).
-This library provides tools that are useful for testing while implementing a game or writing image analysis methods.

 ---